Build, Borrow or Buy: Analytics Enablement for In-House Marketers

 While marketing technology continues to be a dynamic and fast-changing landscape, some elements of it are more well-known and manageable.
 Those elements — particularly media and advertising strategy — are now increasingly moving in-house as the principle-agent relationship with outside vendors breaks down.
 Marketing analytics, however, may continue to buck this trend since it requires an independent input to be credible and it’s a newer, less understood, still developing a skillset that doesn’t suffer from any other bias in its provision.

-That said some level of internalization of analytics should be sought by successful companies.
+However, some level of internalization of analytics should be sought by successful companies.
 In order to start that journey what is needed is an assessment of where the company is today on its path to enablement; what is the desired end-state and what is the current readiness to approach any of the above in-housing models.
 There is no one best model of enablement, simply which is best fit for a given client.

 For clients who determine DIY is their best solution, there is a graduation curve where you typically must go through phases of DIFM and DIWM in order to fully engage with and internalize the end to end analytics process.
 This way of learning by doing under a fast-follow approach is the best way to ensure a full transfer of capability to the internal team.